melina77/UCLA-Dining-YELP/README.md

 Faith Nguyen

-Phuc Truong - Calorie Counter and Navigation/Header
+Phuc Truong
+1. Backend and Frontend for Calorie Counter
+2. Backend and Frontend for Navigation Bar
+3. Backend for Post Page

 All group members worked collaboratively on completing this group project.